Chengdu J-20: Production

 In late 2022, Andreas Rupprecht estimated total production at 208 aircraft - including pre-production aircraft - based on interpreting serial numbers.
 The International Institute for Strategic Studies (IISS) reported more than 140 aircraft in service in 2022.
 According to Bronk, the aircraft at the 2022 China International Aviation & Aerospace Exhibition had visible improvements to manufacturing tolerance and quality control.
 According to the Chinese military, CAC accelerated production and delivery by implementing a pulse assembly line.
 According to Chinese military analysts, this was a response to increasing numbers of F-35 fighters deployed by the United States in the Asia-Pacific.

 In 2023, the reported number of J-20s exceeded the 187 F-22 airframes.
 IISS reported that more than 200 aircraft were produced by the end of 2023.

 In mid-2024, Janes Information Services estimated that approximately 195 aircraft were in PLAAF service, with more than 70 aircraft inducted between July 2023 and June 2024.
 The Diplomat reported up to 250 aircraft were produced by June 2024, with an annual production rate of 100 aircraft per year.
 A conservative estimate suggested the number of aircraft could reach 800 by 2030.
 In September 2025, images showed that the J-20 fleet exceeded 300 aircraft.

+In 2025, the AVIC maintained the annual production rate of 100-120 aircraft, with the introduction of J-20A and J-20S.
+By mid-2025, there were around 300 J-20s entered PLAAF service.
+The Royal United Services Institute estimated, based on the information available, that the total production of all variants would reach 1,000 airframes in 2030.

+In mid-2026, around 500 J-20s were produced and delivered to the PLAAF.